The Romanian firm is co-counsel to a Canadian company in a US$4.4 billion ICSID claim against Romania

 Anca Pușcașu was promoted to partner.
 She is part of the team advising Gabriel Resources and in the past represented Romania in three ICSID cases brought against the state by foreign investors.

 Țuca Zbârcea & Asociații is a full-service independent law firm, being currently perceived as one of the largest and best-established in the Romanian legal market.
 To date, it employs more than 185 cross-disciplinary teams of lawyers, insolvency practitioners, tax consultants, IP counsellors, economists and staff members.
-It also operates a secondary law office in Cluj-Napoca (Romania), a representative office in Madrid (Spain) and has a “best-friend” agreement with a leading law firm in the Republic of Moldova.
-In addition, thanks to the firm’s dedicated Foreign Desks, the team is able to provide the full range of services to Israeli and Chinese investors seeking to gain a foothold or expand their existing operations in Romania. Țuca Zbârcea & Asociații advises local and international companies, prominent financial institutions, public authorities and governmental institutions on virtually all types of legal, tax and similar matters affecting their operations locally.
+It also operates a secondary law office in Cluj-Napoca (Romania), and has a “best-friend” agreement with a leading law firm in the Republic of Moldova.
+In addition, thanks to the firm’s dedicated Foreign Desks, the team is able to provide the full range of services to Chinese investors seeking to gain a foothold or expand their existing operations in Romania. Țuca Zbârcea & Asociații advises local and international companies, prominent financial institutions, public authorities and governmental institutions on virtually all types of legal, tax and similar matters affecting their operations locally.

 The firm’s International Arbitration (IA) practice is part of a wider Dispute Resolution team which currently comprises 45 lawyers.
-The IA group consists of lawyers with almost 25 years of practical expertise who share a common professional background and history, as they worked together in a different law firm for many years.
+The IA group consists of lawyers with 25 years of practical expertise who share a common professional background and history, as they worked together in a different law firm for many years.
 The firm’s lawyers have dealt with complex disputes arising out of privatisation procedures and agreements, contracting works and construction agreements, airport commercial services, public and private property, chartering services, as well as corporate issues.
 The team has an in-depth working knowledge of various arbitration procedural rules such as ICC, ICSID, GAFTA, the Romanian International Chamber of Commerce and UNCITRAL.
 In particular, the firm’s lawyers in the IA team are recognised for their impressive capabilities and track record of success in handling disputes flowing from breaches of bilateral investment protection treaties.
 The firm’s main work contacts in this area are: Dr. Florentin Ţuca (Managing Partner), Cornel Popa (Partner), Levana Zigmund (Partner) and Anca Pușcașu (Partner).

 Ţuca Zbârcea & Asociaţii